 Millennials were the first generation to have widespread access to digital technology before adulthood and they have enthusiastically adopted digital tools to manage daily life.
 They embraced the opportunity to integrate mobile technology into everything they do, from communicating with loved ones to monitoring home security.
 It’s no surprise that as they take on the challenges of parenthood, they are eager to explore tools designed for keeping children safe – both online and out in the world.

-Millennial Parents by the Numbers
+Millennial Parents Statistics

 By most definitions, the millennial generation includes those born between 1981 and 1996.
 That means the oldest are on the cusp of hitting their 40th birthdays.
 When compared to previous generations, millennials are waiting longer to marry and start their families.
 In 2019, just 55 percent lived with a spouse, a child, or both.
 At the same age, 66 percent of generation X-ers, 69 percent of baby boomers, and 85 percent of the silent generation were part of a family unit.